 7985 valentine avenue, sebastopol, ca 95472

-At Gnomies, we create a holistic, child-centered, hands-on learning environment, with a focus on sustainability and the environment.
+At Gnomies, we create a holistic, child-centered, hands-on learning environment, with a focus on nature, creativity, and play.
 The children’s interests serve as a springboard for our evolving, emergent curriculum, where they spend days to weeks engaged in thought-provoking play and project-based learning.

 Throughout each day, children learn from each other, honing their social skills and problem solving abilities, and understanding the concepts of friendship, cooperation, and inclusion.
 We provide a safe place for children to make self-motivated choices for play, thereby building independence and self-help skills.
 The stimulating environment provides opportunities to explore art and play materials, manipulatives, and nature.
 Mastery of fine motor skills and gross motor skills begins to emerge as children use familiar materials in new and creative ways.

 Teachers are facilitators of play, offering support and acting as a resource, largely yielding to the child's lead.
-In times of conflict, the teacher will model language that helps children learn how to work together, foster empathy, hone their negotiation and communication skills, and ultimately create a community of inclusiveness.
+In times of conflict, the teacher will model language which support children in learning how to work together, foster empathy, hone their negotiation and communication skills-- Ultimately, creating a community of inclusiveness.

 Our program also places a heavy emphasis on outdoor education, instilling a positive regard for the environment by becoming ecologically literate citizens who have a sense of ownership and stewardship of the earth.
 Weekly, we walk to Ragle Ranch Park, where we engage in unstructured and open-ended lessons: exploring in a grove of redwoods, climbing the California oaks, hiking the Blackberry Trail, studying various birds and wildlife, and building forts with natural, found materials of the forest.